 On April 13, 2006, the Company's Board of Directors adopted the 2006 Management Incentive Plan (the Plan).
 The Plan provides for the granting of service-based and performance-based stock options, restricted stock and other forms of awards to key employees and directors of the Company or its affiliates.
 Grants made pursuant to the Plan are comprised of units of the Company's common stock.
 Each "unit" consists of nine shares of Class A Common Stock and one share of Class L Common Stock.
-The shares comprising a unit are in the same proportion as the shares of Class A and Class L Common Stock held by all stockholders of the Company.
-Options granted pursuant to the Plan are exercisable only for whole units and cannot be separately exercised for the individual classes of the Company's common stock.
+The shares comprising a unit are in the same proportion as the shares of Class A and Class L Common Stock held by all stockholders of the Company's common stock.
 As of February 2, 2013, there were 730,478 units reserved under the Plan consisting of 6,574,302 shares of Class A Common Stock and 730,478 shares of Class L Common Stock.